PNSC21/codsoft_taskno.3/README.md

 - **Category Selection:** Choose from a variety of character categories, including Uppercase Letters, Lowercase Letters, Digits, and Symbols.
 This feature allows users to create diverse and robust passwords.

-- **Dynamic Font Sizing:** The application dynamically adjusts font size to ensure optimal readability and aesthetics.

 ## How to Use

 1. **Enter Desired Password Length:** Specify the length of the password you want to generate.